insightiq-ai/iiq-managed-service/README.md

   - [Async] Get asynchronous content fetch results for a social creator:
       - Retrieve content data asynchronously using a creator's social profile.
       - This API has 2 tables:
         - async_contents_fetch_request: This table stores the request details for fetching content data asynchronously.
+For each fetch request you make, there will be 1 entry created in this table.
         - async_contents_fetch_data: This table stores the fetched content data related to a social creator.
 The unique key for this table is a combination of `async_contents_fetch_request_iiq_id` and `platform_content_id`.
+For each fetch request you make, if it is successful, all the corresponding data will be stored in this table.
+You can find that using the async_contents_fetch_request_iiq_id.

           - **POST** <BASE-URL>/v1/social/creators/async/contents/fetch